 Download: The Importance of Airflow Measurement

-This paper aims to clarify industry misconceptions regarding Demand Control Ventilation (DCV) and highlights the significant uncertainties associated with CO2-DVC.
-Additionally, it offers two improved methods for CO2 as a method of demand control ventilation.
-Both utilize outdoor airflow measurement, one at the air handler (for recirculating air systems) and the other at the ventilation zone (for Dedicated Outdoor Air Systems (DOAS)).
-The industry should consider using direct occupancy measurement as a method of DCV when feasible instead of relying solely on CO2.
+This paper clarifies industry misconceptions regarding DCV and exposes the significant uncertainties associated with CO2 -DVC.
+The paper also offers two improved methods for those who want to use CO2 as a method of demand control ventilation.
+Both methods use outdoor airflow measurement either at the air handler (recirculating air systems) or ventilation zone (DOAS).
+Finally, the paper suggest that the industry considers using direct occupancy measurement, rather than CO2 , as a method of DVC when feasible.
+Download: Improve Traditional CO2-DCV

 Outdoor air ventilation in schools promotes health and well-being.
 Ventilation is typically through mechanical HVAC systems.
 The state, provincial, and municipal codes determine the amount of ventilation.
 Studies reveal that increased ventilation boosts health and academic performance.
 Conditioning and filtering the air for indoor use can be costly if not accurately monitored and controlled.
 That’s why efforts to scale back ventilation during lower occupancy is crucial.
 But it’s not that austere – internal and external environments and HVAC system wear and tear influence the ventilation.
 This constant flux means actual ventilation rates are constantly changing.
 Integrating a method to measure and control ventilation within every system is essential to ensure the right balance of fresh air without wasting resources.
 It’s time to prioritize accurate and efficient ventilation rates for healthier, smarter school spaces.